redbrick/static-site/source/help/tutorials/static-web/index.md

 $ hugo
 ```
 This will output all the code into the `public` folder.
-*Note:* Hugo can be weird if you don't delete your public before you generate everytime
+*Note:* Hugo can be weird if you don't delete your public before you generate every time
 *Warning*: rm -rf is sometimes dangerous.
 Don't run in sudo unless you know what you are doing

 ```